eyeofparadox/eyeofparadox.github.io/content/posts/2009/09/a-spark/index.md

 The ambition or promise of mind, to realize the ideal, is demonstrated in our insistence on finding meaning in what we experience.

-In the world, the mind--not the body--is the seat of the soul.
+In the world, the mind---not the body---is the seat of the soul.

 The mind is so central to existence that people are often blind to it, though nothing within it is ever hidden from the soul.
 If the soul could be said to be the light of our awareness, then the mind is the lens through which that light is focused.